-Our time-interval interpolator is an integrated circuit (IC) that subdivides a conventional 100-megahertz clock period into 1000 subintervals for time measurements with 10-picosecond resolution.
-This IC is a sophisticated combination of high-bandwidth, low-noise analog circuitry and high-speed, low-power digital circuitry.
-To expand the reference clock cycle, we use a dual-slope technique where a capacitor is rapidly charged at a high current to measure the subintervals, and then discharged at a much lower current to expand and count the subintervals.
+Our time-interval interpolator is an integrated circuit (IC) that subdivides a conventional 100-megahertz clock period into 1,000 subintervals for time measurements with 10-picosecond resolution.
+This IC is a sophisticated combination of high-bandwidth, low-noise, analog circuitry and high-speed, low-power, digital circuitry.
+To expand the reference clock cycle, we use a dual-slope technique in which a capacitor is rapidly charged at a high current to measure the subintervals and then discharged at a much lower current to expand and count the subintervals.

 - precision timing measurements for digital-electronics logic-testing and trigger systems